Caracas-La Guaira highway: Characteristics

+Caracas is located in the mountains of the coast 17 km south of La Guaira and the Caribbean Sea, at an altitude of about 936 metres.

-By the time construction was completed, the highway was considered by many aspects such as the most important engineering complex done in America after the Panama Canal, through a range of unmatched engineering prowess to that time, a spectacular highway which runs through the picturesque mountains of the north.
-The construction of the highway began in January 1950 after six years of careful study by the Ministry of Public Works in Venezuela during the military regime by colonel Marcos Pérez Jiménez (1952-1958).
+The construction of the highway began in January 1950 after six years of studies by the Ministry of Public Works in Venezuela during the military regime by colonel Marcos Pérez Jiménez (1952-1958).

-The highway serves as a vital artery linking Caracas with important Maiquetia Airport, whose daily turnover is about 200 domestic and international flights, and the thriving port of La Guaira, where it enters about 50% of all of the country's imports.
-Also, the highway will impart momentum to the development of coastal property.
+The highway serves as a vital artery linking Caracas with Maiquetia Airport, whose daily turnover is about 200 domestic and international flights, and the port of La Guaira, where it enters about 50% of all of the country's imports.
+Also, the highway has given momentum to the development of coastal property.
 With only 36 turns, it reduced the travel time by about 15 minutes.
 The curves have a minimum radius of 300 m, compared with 15 for the current road.
 The maximum degree of the new road is only 6%, and 3.5% in the tunnels, compared with 12% on the old road.
-Two gigantic tunnels, one of them over 1,910 m long, together with the three pre-compressed concrete bridges of the world's largest, trace the path of this huge four-lane highway linking the capital with the Caribbean.
+Two tunnels, one of them over 1,910 m long, together with the three concrete bridges, trace the path of this four-lane highway linking the capital with the Caribbean.

-Caracas, with its unique topographical situation has contributed significantly to its development, is located on the mountains of the coast 17 km south of La Guaira and the Caribbean Sea, on whose level exceeds about 936 metres.

-Two thousand workers and over 200 bulldozers, tractors, and trucks worked feverishly to finish the work in time for the Tenth Inter-American Conference of Foreign Ministers, which was to take place in Caracas during the first quarter of 1954.
-Along with the many Venezuelan workers who worked in the three viaducts were a group of 300 men including immigrant Italians, Germans, Austrians, and Slavs who arrived not long ago to Venezuela (all this by the doctrine of General Pérez Jiménez, who encouraged and supported the immigration to the Venezuelan Nation).
+Two thousand workers and over 200 bulldozers, tractors, and trucks worked to finish the work in time for the Tenth Inter-American Conference of Foreign Ministers, which was to take place in Caracas during the first quarter of 1954.
+Along with the many Venezuelan workers who worked in the three viaducts were a group of 300 men including immigrant Italians, Germans, Austrians, and Slavs.

 The highway was praised by the international media.
 The United States's gag reel newscast, Movietone News, dedicated a report on the highway.